 Last Updated on

 Medulloblastoma is relatively rare when compared to the other illnesses suffered by children.
-This can be gaged by the fact that there are many types of brain tumours that afflict children at the rate of about 2.5-4 per lakh children.
-Out of these brain tumour cases, eighteen percent of the cases are attributed to medulloblastoma.
-60% of Medulloblastoma cases end up as clinical trials due to vast potential in finding new treatments options that can manage a cancerous tumour.
+This can be gauged by the fact that there are many types of brain tumours that afflict children at a rate of about 2.5-4 per lakh children.
+Out of these brain tumour cases, 18% of the cases are attributed to medulloblastoma.
+60% of medulloblastoma cases end up as clinical trials due to the vast potential in finding new treatment options that can manage a cancerous tumour.

 Stages of Medulloblastoma Tumour

-The responsible tumour is categorized into stages to help assess what treatment option is best suitable for the child.
+The tumour is categorised into stages to help assess what treatment option is suitable for the child.

 1. Standard Risk Tumour

-These are tumours that are still in their nascent stage and have not spread to other parts of the brain or spinal cord.
-In most cases, these tumours can be completely removed or removed to such an extent that only slightly more than half an inch remains.
+These are tumours that are still in their nascent stages and have not spread to other parts of the brain or spinal cord.
+In most cases, these tumours can be removed completely or to the extent that only more than half an inch remains.

 2. High-Risk Tumour